Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Are premium credit cards in Canada worth the cost?

-Whether a premium credit card is worth its yearly price tag or not will depend on how you plan to use the card.
+Whether a premium credit card is worth its yearly price tag depends on how you plan to use the card.
 The high costs associated with owning a premium credit card can be a tough pill to swallow, especially since annual fees can be hundreds of dollars.
-However, these fees can pay for themselves only if you take full advantage of the premium perks the card offers.
+However, these fees can pay for themselves if you take full advantage of the premium perks the card offers.

 How to make a premium credit card pay off

-Like any credit card, you need to make sure the terms behind the rewards and perks of a premium credit card are a good fit for your lifestyle and spending habits before you apply.
-In fact, it’s even more important for premium cardholders when you account for the often high annual fee.
+Like any credit card, you need to make sure the terms behind the rewards and perks of a premium credit card are a good fit for your lifestyle and spending habits.
+In fact, it’s even more important for premium cardholders, who could wind up paying high annual fees.

-One of the easiest ways you can make your premium credit card worth it is to make sure you use any annual credits, miles, points or cash back rewards.
-Other ways to make use of the benefits include taking advantage of any travel insurance, concierge services, car rental insurance, airport lounge access, experiences, financial tools and all other perks your card offers.
+One of the easiest ways to make your premium credit card worth it is to use your annual credits, miles, points or cash back rewards.
+Take advantage of any travel insurance, concierge services, car rental insurance, airport lounge access, experiences, financial tools and all other perks your card offers.

-Credit cards can represent much more than just a payment option or a line of credit – your credit card can also be a visible symbol of status and distinction.
-However, for this type of prestige, there is often a hefty price tag in the form of a high annual fee.
-Learn more about your credit card options in our comprehensive guide.
+The most prestigious credit cards represent much more than just a payment option or a line of credit.
+Your premium credit card can also be a symbol of status and distinction.
+However, for this type of prestige, there’s often a hefty price tag in the form of a high annual fee.
+Learn more about your credit card options in our detailed guide.

 More guides on Finder